Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Methodology

 Both potentials may thus be obtained by solving a Poisson equation.
-By utilizing the linearity of the Poisson equation, and considering the equations by their Fourier transform, we obtain the algebraic equations:
+By utilizing the linearity of the Poisson equation, and considering the equations transformed into the Fourier domain, we obtain the algebraic equations: